 The Working with Children Act 2005 (the Act) describes your obligations and the offences and penalties that apply if you breach the Act.
 Your obligations and responsibilities are described below.

 For more information on offences and penalties, go to Individuals' offences.

 When completing your application, you must:

-- provide true and correct information in the online form
+- provide true and correct information in the application form

 - provide any additional information the Department of Justice and Regulation requests regarding your application.
 If you fail to do this, your application will be considered ‘withdrawn’